 Women, Peace and Security

-The United Nations Security Council (UNSC) Resolution 1325 on Women, Peace and Security was a ground-breaking resolution adopted in 2000.
+The United Nations Security Council (UNSC) Resolution 1325 on Women, Peace and Security was adopted in 2000.
 In later years, this has been followed by nine complementary UNSC resolutions.
-Together these resolutions set out four ‘pillars’ of priority issues: prevention of violent conflict; meaningful participation of women at all levels of peace and security governance; the protection of rights for women and girls in fragile, conflict and post-conflict situations; and ensuring women’s engagement and addressing their needs in peacebuilding, relief and recovery.
+Together these resolutions set out four ‘pillars’ of priority issues: prevention of violent conflict; meaningful participation of women at all levels of peace and security governance; the protection of rights for women and girls; and ensuring women’s engagement and addressing their needs in peacebuilding, relief and recovery.

 Top